Wound Dock™

 Poorly fitting compression, skipped dressing changes, or repeated skin irritation around the ulcer can contribute as well.
 Over time, these factors add stress to already fragile tissue.

-How Infected Venous Ulcers Look and Feel
+How Infected Venous Leg Ulcers Look and Feel

 As infection progresses, changes in appearance and sensation become more noticeable.